 The combined cost of damages from the outbreak was estimated to be around $10.2 billion (2011 USD).

 Tornadoes can develop so quickly that they don't allow us much time to get prepared.
-Therefore, becoming prepared for a tornado needs to happen long before one occurs.
+Therefore, becoming prepared needs to happen long before one occurs.

-You can start by designating a 'safe room' in your home.
+A critical part of your tornado emergency plan is to designate a 'safe room' in your home.
 A safe room should have no exterior windows or doors and should become the location where you shelter in place while the tornado passes.
-Keep food with a long shelf-life, water, and basic emergency supplies like first aid items, emergency blankets, etc in there as well.

 During tornado season specifically, watch for dark, rotating clouds.
 If you see one, take shelter immediately.
 Learn how to prepare for and stay safe during tornadoes here.